top of page

 British Era

-Became princely state under British paramountcy from 1818
+Became a respected princely state under British suzerainty from 1818, preserving dignity

 Modern Significance